Marcono1234/lingua/Performance optimizations.md

 [primitive in-memory encoding](#primitive-ngram-encoding).
 The more common a prefix of an encoded ngram is, the more memory can be reduced.

-This is not implemented because at the moment the most memory is used by the `Int`-to-`Int` maps, which already use a [trie-like data structure](#trie-like-data-structure-for-int-to-int-map) for the in-memory model, which is also written in this way to the model file.
+This is not implemented because at the moment the most memory is used by the `Int`-to-`Float` maps, which already use a [trie-like data structure](#trie-like-data-structure-for-int-to-float-map) for the in-memory model, which is also written in this way to the model file.
 For other maps this trie-like model would likely not be worth it.
 However, for the model file the memory reduction might be greater than for the in-memory model because the overhead for nested arrays is smaller.
 For example to encode the length of a `Byte` array, only a `Byte` is needed (or if length 0